I was hanging out with my best friend’s daughter this morning while my friend ran errands. We will call her L.

 S – speech difficulty

-T- Time to call 911
+T- time to call 911

 Now back to our fibromyalgia-related speech and comprehension difficulties.

 What?
-I don’t understand.
+I don’t understand you.

 Oh, the number of times I’ve wanted to tell people it was their fault for not understanding me… Silly, I know.
 But still.
 I am an educated 40-year-old woman, and I sure know how to speak English!

 Full disclosure: there are times when I don’t make sense but that’s only because I am French and mya cent gets in the way.
 There is no way my accent will ever disappear now.
-It’s too late, so it’s as good as it is ever going to be!
+It’s too late, so it’s as good as it is ever going be!

 So for this argument’s sake, we will say that I am your average American suburban mom, whose job is to taxi my kids around.